aws-samples/aws-serverless-security-workshop/docs/01-add-authentication/README.md

 	![](images/1E-register-partner-success.png)

-1. Note down the `ClientId` and `ClientSecret` from the output.
+1. Note down the `ClientId` and `ClientSecret` from the output in your text editor.
 This is the client credentials "Cherry Corp" will use to customize unicorns!

 ### <a name="1F"></a>Module 1F: Use the partner company client credentials to customize unicorns